 Wedding Venue Convention

 Full House: Vendor Partnerships, Open Houses, And Referrals - BB Webb Founder Carl House, Executive Business Coach, Speaker, Author

 Some days you feel like everybody wants a piece of you.
 More specifically, they want to piggy-back on your success.
-Couples can’t set a wedding date until they secure a venue.
+Couples can’t set a date until they secure a venue.
 As the first service they book, you are the Wedding Industry MVP.
 How do you leverage your venue’s apex position into a win-win marketing arm for select vendors?

 - Contracts for strategic vendor partnerships

 - How to fire an underperforming preferred vendor

 - Leverage open houses that serve as micro wedding expos

 Demanding Couples: Top 5 Things Couples Want From Your Wedding Venue - Abigail Olaya, Owner, Venue at the Grove and Olaya Events and Company

 Picking a venue is a big deal.
-It sets the tone and it can be the largest wedding expense.
-The process can be overwhelming for most brides and grooms.
+It sets the tone and can be the largest wedding expense.
+The process can be overwhelming for most couples.
 Get inside their psyche and predict what their sales holdups can be.

 - Price lists: add ons, all-inclusive options, and ala carte examples

 - The number one reason they don’t pick your venue

 Sales Storm: Ice Out The Venue Competition - Julia Henning, VP of Sales, Wedgewood

 Booking a venue is hard.
 Wedding couples can be hard to read.
 Budgets are tight, competition is fierce, and expectations are high.
 Step up your sales game with these innovative strategies.

 - Overcome objections